Stocks & Shares ISAs vs Cash ISAs: Invest for the long-run, cash for the short-term

 Home > Investing > Cash ISA vs. Investment ISAs

-Comparing cash ISAs vs investment ISAs you’ll be able to decide which is best for your current circumstances and savings goals, or if in fact you could benefit from putting money into both.
+By comparing cash ISAs vs investment ISAs you’ll be able to decide which is best for your current circumstances and savings goals, or if in fact you could benefit from putting money into both.

 What’s the difference between cash & investment ISAs?

-With a cash ISA you get a fixed return on your savings, known as the interest rate.
-With an investment ISA your savings are invested, meaning their value could go up or down and you could get a higher return than cash.
+With a stocks & shares ISA your money is invested, meaning their value could go up or down and you could get a higher return than cash.

 A cash ISA is better for you if you don’t want to take any risk with your savings.
 You are guaranteed to get a certain return, plus your money back.